Tree-Level Color-Kinematics Duality from Pure Spinor Actions: Introduction

-Identifying a theory's underlying $\BVbox$-algebra (if one exists) is non-trivial.
-A crucial observation here is that the archetypal theory with $\BVbox$-algebra is Chern--Simons (CS) theory, cf.~\cite{Borsten:2022vtg,Ben-Shahar:2021zww}.
-To establish CK-duality, we thus naturally consider field theories that allow for CS-like reformulations.
-There are two evident families of candidates to our knowledge\footnote{We do not have anything to say about cubic harmonic superspace actions~\cite{Galperin:2001uw,Schwab:2013hf}, which also take a Chern--Simons form, cf.~\cite{Buchbinder:2008vi}.}: holomorphic CS theory on twistor space (reviewed in~\cite{Wolf:2010av,Adamo:2013cra}) and pure spinor CS actions (reviewed in~\cite{Bedoya:2009np,Cederwall:2010wf,Hoogeveen:2010aa,Cederwall:2013vba,Berkovits:2017ldz,Eager:2021wpi,Cederwall:2022fwu}).
-We studied the former in~\cite{Borsten:2022vtg} and found an ordinary and a generalized $\BVbox$-algebra for self-dual and full SYM theory, respectively.
+Identifying a theory's $\BVbox$-algebra (if one exists) is non-trivial, but there is an archetypal theory with $\BVbox$-algebra: Chern--Simons (CS) theory, cf.~\cite{Borsten:2022vtg,Ben-Shahar:2021zww}.
+When looking for CK-dual field theories, we are thus led to consider theories with CS-like reformulations.
+There are two evident families of candidates\footnote{We do not have anything to say about cubic harmonic superspace actions~\cite{Galperin:2001uw,Schwab:2013hf}, which also take a Chern--Simons form, cf.~\cite{Buchbinder:2008vi}.}: holomorphic CS theory on twistor space (reviewed in~\cite{Wolf:2010av,Adamo:2013cra}) and pure spinor CS actions (reviewed in~\cite{Bedoya:2009np,Cederwall:2010wf,Hoogeveen:2010aa,Cederwall:2013vba,Berkovits:2017ldz,Eager:2021wpi,Cederwall:2022fwu}).
+For the former, one obtains $\BVbox$-algebras for self-dual and full SYM theory with $\BBox=\wave$ in the self-dual case, but a more complicated expression in the full case~\cite{Borsten:2022vtg}.

-Here, we focus on pure spinor actions.\footnote{The pure spinor formalism has been previously applied to the study of CK-duality of SYM in e.g.~\cite{Mafra:2011kj,Mafra:2014gja,Mafra:2015mja,Bridges:2019siz}.} For SYM theory, the pure spinor action is already in CS form, and the propagator is suitable for inducing a conventional form of CK-duality as first observed in~\cite{Ben-Shahar:2021doh}, which shows that the Berends--Giele currents of SYM theory come with a kinematic Lie algebra.
-However, a problem arises when turning these currents into CK-dual kinematic numerators of scattering amplitudes: the \emph{tree level} scattering amplitudes require an integral over pure spinor space that generically diverges for individual diagrams even at the tree level.
-One may skirt the divergences by regularizing the $\sfb$-operator via heat kernels~\cite{Berkovits:2006vi}, but the regularized $\sfb$-operator fails to be of second order as required for a $\BVbox$-algebra and hence CK-duality.\footnote{While~\cite{Grassi:2009fe} claims a regulator that would be compatible with CK-duality, it has been criticized by~\cite{Aisaka:2009yp}.}
+Here, we consider pure spinor actions.\footnote{The pure spinor formalism has been previously applied to the study of CK-duality of SYM theory in e.g.~\cite{Mafra:2011kj,Mafra:2014gja,Mafra:2015mja,Bridges:2019siz}.
+It would be interesting to develop the relation to the present discussion.} For SYM theory, the pure spinor action is already in CS form, and its propagator suitably induces a conventional form of CK-duality as first observed in~\cite{Ben-Shahar:2021doh}, which shows that Berends--Giele currents of SYM theory come with a kinematic Lie algebra.
+However, a problem arises when turning these currents into CK-dual kinematic numerators of scattering amplitudes: the \emph{tree-level} scattering amplitudes require an integral over pure spinor space that generically diverges for individual diagrams.
+One may skirt the divergences by regularizing the $\sfb$-operator~\cite{Berkovits:2006vi}, but the regularized $\sfb$-operator fails to be of second order as required for CK-duality.